Guilbeault defends carbon price, says on average, households will pay more but rich will shoulder burden

 Femicides in Canada are on a concerning rise according to a new report that says a woman or girl is killed every 48 hours in the country and this number is likely to increase.

-Guilbeault defends carbon price, says average household will pay more but rich will shoulder burden

-Canada's environment and climate change minister acknowledged that the average household may eventually pay more for the carbon price than it gets back in rebate payments, but says the Liberal government has other programs to help Canadians lower their energy costs overall.
+Canada's environment and climate change minister acknowledged that on average, households may eventually pay more for the carbon price than it gets back in rebate payments, but says the Liberal government has other programs to help Canadians lower their energy costs overall.

 Here's how deep Canada's orphan well problem runs